 Report Reckless Drivers

-A properly-placed dash cam can record footages that you can use as concrete proofs to report that poorly-behaved driver.
-You can also use the dash cam camera to tender as an eye witness’s report on an accident that occurred right in front of you or behind your vehicle.
+A properly-placed dash cam can record footages that you can use as concrete proof to report a poorly-behaved driver.
+You can also use the dash cam camera to tender as an eyewitness’s report on an accident that occurred right in front of you or behind your vehicle.